johnblakey/rivers-simple-frontend/README.md

 - ~~Add CSS to about.html~~
 - Make timezone change in chart.js based on client timezone
 - Change ft3/s to cubic feet per second CFS
+- Change river-level or river-levels to rivers project

 ### Long-term TODO